joehartz/Reddit-Saves/client/README.md

-This is the client side for the application.s
+This is the client side for the application.